eftekhar-hossain/Trustworthy-ML-Project/README.md

 ## Models Checkpoint

-You can use the already trained models checkpoint for evaluation.
+You can use the checkpoints of the already trained models for evaluation.
 Run the following command to download all the checkpoints.
 You can find the models on `Model Checkpoint` folder.

 ```
 bash download_checkpoint.sh
 ```

 ## Threat Models

+### Black Box Attack on Images

 To perform **Black Box** attack on `DORA` model using `MIMOSA` dataset.
 If you are not in the `Scripts` folder.